esterjara/ai-chatbot-workshop/README.md

 # From Zero to Chatbot: Create Your Own Chatbot with Python

-This repository contains the hands-on materials for the **"From Zero to Chatbot"** workshop.
-This technical workshop guides you through building an AI assistant from scratch using Python and local language models.
-You'll learn practical engineering patterns for deploying compact language models locally, implementing conversation memory, building tool-based agentic systems, and creating maintainable chat applications.
+This repository demonstrates the step-by-step development of a local AI chatbot using Python and compact open-source language models.
+It includes environment setup, model loading, structured interaction loops, and prompt design, along with a rolling memory component to maintain coherent multi-turn conversations.

-The workshop emphasizes clear, reproducible patterns and exposes real-world trade-offs and design choices you'll encounter when building chatbot systems with local models.
+The repository also illustrates agentic behavior through modular agents and tool-based orchestration, enabling autonomous decision-making and task handling.
+By exploring these components, it provides a clear, practical blueprint for building a fully functional, maintainable chatbot with local AI models, highlighting key design patterns and trade-offs in real-world deployments.

-## What You'll Learn
+## Overview of Capabilities

 1. **Environment & Provisioning**
    - Create reproducible Python environments with Poetry